Overview of the Marine Oil Terminal Engineering and Maintenance Standards

 The Marine Oil Terminal Engineering and Maintenance Standards (MOTEMS) establish minimum engineering, inspection and maintenance criteria for all marine oil terminals in California, in order to prevent oil spills and protect public health, safety and the environment.
-To ensure that the best achievable protection is provided, the Commission is continuously updating the MOTEMS Regulations through Rulemaking in a public and transparent manner, allowing abundant opportunities for public participation.
+Originally approved by the California Building Standards Commission on January 19, 2005, the MOTEMS were first published on August 10, 2005 and became effective on February 6, 2006.
+To ensure that the best achievable protection is provided, the Commission continuously updates the MOTEMS regulations through public and transparent rulemakings that allow abundant opportunities for public participation.

 These comprehensive standards contain requirements for assessment of the structural, mechanical and electrical systems at marine oil terminals, including, but not limited to: